alessandrocuzzocrea/garden/src/notes/designing-games.md

 - Players can form relationships, learn together, or simply become friends while playing the game.

 **Emotion through acquisition**
-- People feels happy when they obtain something valuable.
+- People feel happy when they obtain something valuable.
-- Gambling games trigger this response with real wealth.
+- Gambling games can trigger this response with the possibility of winning real money.
-- This response may also be triggered with fake rewards (see games like Diablo).
+- This response can also be caused by games that offer virtual rewards (Diablo).

 ## Part 2 - Game Crafting